 Recent Accounting Pronouncements.
 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") 2014-09, "Revenue from Contracts with Customers," which supersedes the revenue recognition requirements in Topic 605, "Revenue Recognition" and requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In July 2015, the FASB voted to defer the effective date of ASU 2014-09.
+In August 2015, the FASB issued ASU 2015-14, which defers by one year the effective date of ASU 2014-09.
 Accordingly, this guidance is effective for interim and annual periods beginning after December 15, 2017 with early adoption permitted for interim and annual periods beginning after December 15, 2016.
 The Company plans to adopt this guidance on January 1, 2018.
 The Company is currently evaluating the effects, if any, that the adoption of this guidance will have on the Company's financial position, results of operations and cash flows.